darylrowland/haypeaeye/README.md

 haypeaeye
 =========

-NodeJS Express API Library for auto documentation and validation
+NodeJS Express API Library for creating APIs that self document and validate.
+More documentation to come soon.